Coping with fussy eaters

 • Do get your children involved in cooking, advises Anita.
 “This will increase their interest in the food, and they’re more likely to eat a meal they’ve helped prepare.”

-• Do think of different ways to present foods, says Vivien: “Your child may refuse fresh tomato but accept a tomato based pizza, for example.
+• Do think of different ways to present foods, says Vivien: “Your child may refuse fresh tomato but accept a tomato-based pizza, for example.
 Some parents disguise fruit and vegetables, pureeing vegetables into a mince-based dish, or using fruit purees in jellies and in cooking.”

 • Do set a time limit of, say 20-30 minutes for the meal.
 If the food isn’t eaten, take it away.

-What to avoid
+What to avoid with your child

 • “Don’t ever bribe children,” warns Vivien.
 “It’s a very common mistake to make but avoid it at all costs, particularly rewarding children with a pudding.”